Emergency management: Phases and personal activities

 Emergency management consists of five phases: prevention, mitigation, preparedness, response and recovery.

 Prevention

 Preventive measures are taken at the domestic and international levels and are designed to provide permanent protection from disasters.
 The risk of loss of life and injury can be mitigated with good evacuation plans, environmental planning, and design standards.
+An example of this is pandemic prevention.

 Build a minimum of two feet to five above the 100 year flood level, or build to the 500 year flood height.

 In January 2005, 168 Governments adopted a 10-year plan to make the world safer from natural hazards at the World Conference on Disaster Reduction, held in Kobe, Hyogo, Japan, the results of which were adapted in a framework called the Hyogo Framework for Action.

 Mitigation strategy

 Disaster mitigation measures are those that eliminate or reduce the impacts and risks of hazards through proactive measures taken before an emergency or disaster occurs.

 Preventive or mitigation measures vary for different types of disasters.
 In earthquake prone areas, these preventive measures might include structural changes such as the installation of an earthquake valve to instantly shut off the natural gas supply, seismic retrofits of property, and the securing of items inside a building.
 The latter may include the mounting of furniture, refrigerators, water heaters and breakables to the walls, and the addition of cabinet latches.
 In flood prone areas, houses can be built on stilts.
 In areas prone to prolonged electricity black-outs installation of a generator ensures continuation of electrical service.
 The construction of storm cellars and fallout shelters are further examples of personal mitigative actions.

 The safe room is a reinforced structure to provide near absolute protection in extreme wind events such as tornadoes and hurricanes.

 If one window or door breaks, the roof is more likely to blow off due to the pressure wind coming into the house.
 Closing all interior doors, reduces the forces on the roof.
 Doors, windows, and roofs rated for 195 mph winds are stronger during hurricanes, typhoons and tornadoes.
 Hurricane-rated garage doors and rolling and accordion shutters at windows can reduce damages.